15chrjef/PerfectYourPair/_PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.
-  "Try Perfect Your Pair, you won't regret it."
+  "Try Perfect Your Pair, you won't regret it;)"

 ## How to Get Started ##
   > Describe how easy it is to get started.